West of East is a Tarantino-inspired RTS game with a semi absurd plot set in a cyber western environment.

 Quentin Tarantino is famous for his exaggerated style.
 Strong language, gore, sensitive topics, sarcasm, and a hint of humor are the pillars of his movies.

 When I first made the dialog system, it had a typewriting effect.
 This was mainly to grab the players' attention.
-It did, however, have a lot of problems coming with it.
+It did, however, have many problems coming with it.

-After experimenting a bit with the typewriting dialog, I decided to scrap it and went with a static dialog instead.
-This would later slide up from the bottom of the screen to ease in on the player as well as grab attention.
+After experimenting with the typewriting dialog, I decided to scrap it and went with a static dialog instead.
+It would later slide up from the bottom of the screen to ease in and grab the player's attention.

 Our systems designer also added portraits to make it even more clear who was speaking.